hjelev/OpenVPN-Stats/README.md

 Python script to display traffic statistics for OpenVPN server.

+This script uses web.py module.
+You can get it from here http://webpy.org/

 After running openvpn_display_html.py it will create a webserver on port:8075 to display the statistics.
 You can change this port by modifying the last line of the script.